 I’ve had bank accounts or credit cards with nine banking institutions in the past 10 years and do 95% of my banking online, so I have a good sense of what makes a good banking website.
 The Chase Freedom site is overall very easy to use.
 It’s simple to login, set up payments (automatic or regular), track your spending, and generally do anything that you need to do on your credit card’s website.
 I appreciate not having to click around to find what I’m looking for each time I sign on.

 Great Sign-Up Bonus

 You can almost always get a great sign up bonus when you sign up for a new Chase Freedom card.
-When I signed up, I got $250 and $200 (respectively) back.
-(Editor's Note: The current offer is $200 back.)
+The current sign up bonus is $100 after you spend $500 on purchases within the first 3 months from account opening.
 That’s a nice chunk of change just for getting a new card.

 Despite all the positive aspects to the Chase Freedom card, here are a few things that I’m less than happy with.

 I am not a fan of the rotating rewards.
 While it’s nice to get rewarded for different categories of purchases, I would much rather have consistency in my rewards.
 I don’t do much “rewards hacking” — using a different card for different purchases in order to get the highest reward — so I would rather just know that I will always get a set percentage back no matter what month it is.
 I have enough else on my mind that I don’t want to try to remember which categories are worth more at that time.
 That said, I do look forward to getting 5% back at H&M, which I won’t get anywhere else.